Do you suffer from persistent jaw pain, gum inflammation, or difficulty opening your mouth? Your wisdom teeth could be to blame.

-Our third molars, commonly referred to as wisdom teeth, typically begin to erupt between the ages of 17 and 21.
-They erupt at the very back of the mouth, behind the existing molars.
-Their eruption can often cause painful, inflamed gums or cause the misalignment of adjacent teeth.
-In some cases, wisdom teeth may become impacted.
-This means that the tooth cannot erupt through the gums because they are misaligned or are growing at an angle.
+Wisdom teeth is the common name for our third set of molars, which typically begin to erupt between the ages of 17 and 21.
+They come in at the very back of the mouth behind the existing molars, often causing painful, inflamed gums or misalignment of adjacent teeth.
+In some cases, wisdom teeth may even become impacted, or unable to erupt through the gums.

-For some patients, the wisdom teeth never erupt and never cause any pain.
-This doesn't ensure that they won't cause problems.
-For some lucky few, they may never need to have these molars removed.
-Unfortunately, for a majority of patients, wisdom teeth develop at odd angles, leading to impaction or teeth that only partially erupt.
+For some patients, the wisdom teeth never erupt, never cause any pain, and never need to be removed.
+Unfortunately, wisdom teeth are much more likely to develop at odd angles, leading to impaction or teeth that only partially erupt.
 Not only can this be quite painful, but it can lead to other complications.

 For many patients, the development of wisdom teeth is painful and can lead to serious complications if not removed.

 To verify that the wisdom teeth have come in and require removal, Dr. Hopkin will review radiographs of your teeth and gums.
 These images will help him determine if any of the teeth are impacted.
 In some cases, patients may only need to have one or two teeth removed, while others require extraction of all four wisdom teeth.
 Typically when multiple teeth must be removed, general anesthesia is used to ensure your comfort during the procedure.
-Dr. Hopkin will discuss your sedation options with you and proceed with the one that is best suited for your circumstances.
+During your consultation at our Salt Lake City office, Dr. Hopkin will discuss your sedation options with you and proceed with the one that is best suited for your circumstances.

 To remove the wisdom teeth, Dr. Hopkin will create incisions at the back of the mouth.
 If any of the teeth are impacted, he will also remove the interfering bone.
 In many cases, wisdom teeth must be broken into pieces before extraction is possible.
 After all the teeth are removed, Dr. Hopkin will close the incisions with dissolvable sutures.
 These procedures are typically completed in 15-30 minutes.

-To learn more about the wisdom tooth removal process or to schedule an appointment with Dr. Hopkin, call Hopkin Oral Surgery at (801) 277-3942 or contact our office online today.
+To learn more about the wisdom tooth removal process or to schedule an appointment with Dr. Hopkin, call Hopkin Oral Surgery in Salt Lake City at (801) 277-3942 or contact our office online today.
 Dr. Hopkin can help determine if your wisdom teeth are causing other oral problems and require extraction.